tomwechsler/Cyber_and_Information_Security_Knowledge_Base/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
 You are free to use, copy, and modify the contents for personal, academic, or commercial use with attribution.

 ---